Royal Palace of Cambodia: History

-The western courtyard is still private, and it is here that the king has his private residential villa, the Khemarin, as well as the Villa Kantha Bopha to accommodate foreign guests.
+The western courtyard is still private, and it is here that the king has his private residential villa, the Khemarin, as well as the Villa Kantha Bopha to accommodate of the Queen mother.

-The name of the architect or architects of Norodom's palace is unknown; the two residential villas were in European style and seem to have been designed by European builders, while the Throne Hall, the salle de danse complex and the old Chanchhaya were all in traditional Khmer style and would have been the work of Khmer architects.
-The name of Norodom's palace architect Tep Nimmit Mak is associated with the Silver Pagoda and its murals, but he did not work alone.
-Norodom's palace was in brick and wood, but Sisowath's palace was built in reinforced concrete by French architects, and the murals in the new Chan Chhaya, Phochani and Throne Hall were carried out by French artists.
-Norodom's Silver Pagoda was demolished and rebuilt in reinforced concrete in the 1960s, and all that remains of the original is the surrounding gallery.

 Buildings of the Royal Palace

 The complex is divided by walls into four main compounds.
 On the south side is the Silver Pagoda, to the north side is the Khemarin Palace and the central compound contains the Throne Hall and to the west is the private sector or the Inner Court.
 The buildings of the palace were built gradually over time, and some were dismantled and rebuilt as late as the 1960s.
 Some older buildings date back to the 19th century.